MatthewYong/recipes-connected/README.md

 Framework & API
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) is used as main  web framework for the website
-- [Bootstrap](https://getbootstrap.com/) is used for its grid system and navigation bar.
+- [Bootstrap](https://getbootstrap.com/) is used for its grid system and navigation bar

 Database & Platform
 - [MongoDB](https://www.mongodb.com/) is used for storing data from users.
 Specifically for this website: storing of user information and user recipes.